JordanMicahBennett/Grapple/README.md

 ============================================

 1. Install [xamp](https://www.apachefriends.org/index.html).
-2. Extract grapple source code, and place grapple folder in C. (Do this precisely, to avoid renaming serverhome url prefixes, responsible for collecting profile pictures at sign up)
+2. Extract grapple source code, and place grapple folder in C Drive.
+(Do this precisely, to avoid renaming serverhome url prefixes, responsible for collecting profile pictures at sign up.
+If you don't have C drive, you'll have to rename "$serverHomeUrl" in ["data/modules/php/_module.new.entry.php"](https://github.com/JordanMicahBennett/Grapple/blob/master/data/modules/php/_module.new.entry.php) to whatever your xamp installation is.)
 3. Run localhost/grapple in chrome browser.